-The Abraxis Microcystins Strip Tests for Finished Drinking Water are rapid immunochromatographic tests designed for use in the qualitative screening of free Microcystins and Nodularins in finished drinking water.
+The Abraxis Microcystins Strip Test for Finished Drinking Water is a rapid immunochromatographic test designed solely for use in the qualitative screening of free Microcystins and Nodularins in finished drinking water (please see the Brackish or Sea Water Sample Preparation technical bulletin for information on the screening of marine water samples).
 Chlorinated finished drinking water samples which are not tested immediately must be preserved (quenched) with sodium thiosulfate at the time of collection to remove residual chlorine (see section 7, Sample Collection and Handling, below).
-Source drinking water samples containing cyanobacterial cells may also be screened for the presence of free Microcystins and Nodularins using the Microcystins Strip Tests for Finished Drinking Water; an appropriate cell lysis procedure is required prior to analysis in order to screen for total Microcystins content (free and cell bound).
-The Abraxis Microcystins Strip Tests provides only preliminary qualitative test results.
+The Abraxis Microcystins Strip Test provides only preliminary qualitative test results.
 If necessary, positive samples can be confirmed by ELISA, HPLC or other conventional methods.